tamique-debrito/ML-Implements/README.md

 # ML-Implements
-A place for me to implement machine learning algorithms I'm learning about.
+A place I store implementions of machine learning algorithms I'm learning about.

 Done so far:
   Decision tree: basic (binary) decision tree and multi-decision tree.